The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Bosnia

 In a Bosnian version published by author Milena Mrazović with the title Die Goldkindern ("The Gold-Children"), the youngest sister promises to give birth to a daughter with golden hair, golden hands and teeth of pearl, and a son with one golden hand, prophecizing her son will become the greatest hero that ever was.
 Years later, the emperor's first wife tries to get rid of the brother by telling him to kill some Moors that were threatening the realm; by sending him to tame a wild horse, Avgar, which lives in the mountains; to fetch an enchanted flowery wreath from the Jordan River; and to find an all-knowing young maiden whom "hundreds of princes have courted".

 In a Bosnian-Romani tale, E Hangjuzela, Jal e Devlehki Manušni ("Hangjuzela, or the Heavenly Woman"), collected by professor Rade Uhlik from an 80-year-old woman named Seferovic Celebija, two sisters are washing their clothes in the river.
 The younger one says she wants to marry the king and bear a golden-toothed son and a golden-haired girl.
 She marries him and gives birth to the twins, who are replaced for puppies and thrown in the water.
 They are rescued by a fisherman.
-They grow up and sent on a quest for self-playing instruments (mandolins) from the giants and for Hangjuzela, the Heavenly Woman.
+They grow up and are sent on a quest for self-playing instruments (mandolins) from the giants and for Hangjuzela, the Heavenly Woman.